 A connector is used to pull data from your ERP and forward it to the e-commerce platform.
 Connectors are a separate system from your web store or shopping cart solution, and e-commerce providers like Magento don’t build connectors themselves.
 You’ll need to use a third-party connector, like Dynamics NAV Connect, to hook up your web store to your ERP.

 Connectors lead to extra costs, an impact on your web store security, and, if any updates are required, they can have a negative effect on the other systems.
 This is all due to the fact that e-commerce providers such as Magento don’t control the connectors themselves.
 That’s why, in a recent report released by G2 Crowd, users ranked Sana Commerce nearly 10% higher than Magento in performance and reliability.

-Database Synchronization Challenges with Magento
+Database synchronization challenges with Magento

 Another problem with non-integrated solutions like Magento is that the changes made in the ERP are not directly reflected in the web store.
 Changes take time to reach the connector, and so, for a certain period of time, the data in the ERP and web store will not be the same.
-This can result in problems, when customers order an item that is still shown as available online, but that is sold out in the ERP database.
+This can result in problems when customers order an item that is still shown as available online, but that is sold out in the ERP database.

 Having a connector also means maintaining two databases: your ERP and the connector.
 And maintaining two systems with the same information is not efficient.